daye99dia/ccg-guinee-privacy/privacy-policy.md

 ----------------

 ### Introduction
-Our Privacy Policy helps you understand what information we collect on dounia makert, how ccg-guinee uses it, and what choices you have. ccg-guinee has integrated the dounia makert application as a free application.
+Our Privacy Policy helps you understand what information we collect on ccg-guinee, how ccg-guinee uses it, and what choices you have. ccg-guinee has integrated the dounia makert application as a free application.
 This SERVICE is provided free of charge by ccg-guinee and is intended for use as is.
 If you choose to use our service, you agree to the collection and use of information in connection with this policy.
 The personal information we collect is used to provide and improve the service.
 We will not use or share your information with anyone except as described in this Privacy Policy.